From Atheism To Faith In Christ

 I figured if I was going to get any where then I needed to read the Bible for myself to find out what it said about God.
 As I read (starting in Genesis), I gained the strong impression that this was no ordinary book.
 It seemed to speak with truthfulness, describing events and people as an eye-witness account without any apparent exaggeration.
 It did not seem a mere collection of man’s theories and mythological tales.
 I came to the conclusion that I had to accept all of it or none of it.
 I could find no way I could consistently take some parts as truth and not others.
 God was either who he said he was – creator of the universe and all living things – or this was one unparalleled con.

-During this time, Pip gave me a book to read – ” The Cross and the Switchblade”, the true story about David Wilkerson a pastor who believed God called him to go to New York and speak to gang members about Jesus Christ.
+During this time, Pip gave me a book to read – ” The Cross and the Switchblade”, the true story about David Wilkerson a pastor who believed God called him to go to New York and speak to gang members about Jesus Christ (you can read an excerpt here or see the movie based on the book on YouTube).
 What impressed me most about the book was the number of occasions when David Wilkerson received specific answers to prayer.
 For example, when he needed a certain sum of money to go to New York, he prayed (without telling anyone) and received the exact amount to the dollar.
 Was he lying or was it just coincidence?
 There seemed to be no evidence or motivation for lying, and the specific answers to prayer I found hard to attribute to coincidence.
 I had run out of reasons to not take seriously the message of the Bible.

 There was no other logical conclusion – the Bible was true, I had been totally wrong, not only in my thinking but in my living.
 It was a humbling experience.
 But then I gained a new perspective – I could see and think clearly – there was a purpose and direction for this life.
 We were not just a cosmic fluke, an accidental combination of atoms with no purpose or destiny.
-God was Creator, my Creator, and Jesus Christ his Son, the only one through whom I could made right with him.
+God was Creator, my Creator, and Jesus Christ his Son, who died and rose again.
+He would come again at the end of this age to judge the world.
+He was and is the only one through whom I and all who believe in Him could made right before God.
 There was hope, there was purpose, there was life!
 It seemed too my previous goals of pursuing material comforts, having a good time, were trivial and illusory.
 This world was not going to go on indefinitely – there would be an end when every injustice and wrong that has ever been committed will be judged – by God’s standard, not ours.